open-telemetry/opentelemetry-ruby/instrumentation/excon/README.md

 end
 ```

-Alternatively, you can also call `use_all` to install all the available instrumentations.
+Alternatively, you can also call `use_all` to install all the available instrumentation.

 ```ruby
 OpenTelemetry::SDK.configure do |c|